These are the right ways of using Capital Budgeting in Project Management…..

 According to Investopedia, a discounted cash flow is a valuation method that is used to estimate the attractiveness of an investment opportunity.
-Discounted Cash Flow uses future free cash flow projections and discount them to arrive at a present value estimate which is been used to evaluate the potential for investment.
+Discounted Cash Flow uses future free cash flow projections and discounts them to arrive at a present value estimate which is been used to evaluate the potential for investment.
 According to them, if the value arrived at through Discounted Cash flow analysis is higher than the current cost of the investment, the opportunity may be a good one.

-Take for instance, I want to buy a new machinery that will cost me about one hundred thousand naira.
-I have to look at how proceed will be coming in after I might have purchased the equipment.
+Take, for instance, I want to buy a new machinery that will cost me about one hundred thousand naira.
+I have to look at how to proceed will be coming in after I might have purchased the equipment.
 If I see that I could make about four hundred thousand naira at the end of the day, then it is a good investment.

 #2 Net present value